spring-guides/gs-scheduling-tasks/README.ftl.md

 <#assign project_id="gs-scheduling-tasks">
+This guide walks you through the steps for scheduling tasks with Spring.

 What you'll build
 -----------------

-This guide walks you through the steps for scheduling tasks with Spring.
+You'll build an application the prints out the current time every five seconds using Spring's `@Scheduled` annotation.

 What you'll need
 ----------------